isabella232/advertising-cloud.en/help/dsp/reports/report-about.md

 * Completely configure campaign performance reports at a granular level.
 * Choose from pre-configured report templates, and optionally customize them further.

 You can generate reports once, or schedule them to be generated daily, weekly, or monthly at 03:00 in the specified time zone.
-Once a report is generated, it's delivered to each specified email recipient or to a linked [report destination](help/dsp/reports/reports-destinations/report-destinations-about.md), which can be one of the following types:
+Once a report is generated, it's delivered to each specified email recipient or to linked [report destinations](help/dsp/reports/reports-destinations/report-destinations-about.md) of the following types:

-* S3
+* [!DNL Amazon Simple Storage Service] ([!DNL S3])
 * FTP
 * SFTP
 * FTP SSL